RoboBrainCode/Frontend/README.md

 ### Deployment

 The RoboBrain website can be served using any static file server (i.e. Apache, nginx).
+Compile the SASS files using Compass and copy the bower_components folder into the app folder.
+Then copy the contents of the app folder to the public directory where Apache or nginx is listening.